soaand01/ephemeralNotes/README.md

 - Keep `SECRET_KEY` out of the repo.
 Use environment variables or secrets stores in production.
 - Rotate `SECRET_KEY` if the `.env` was ever committed (there was a local `.env` previously — rotate it now).
 - Consider enabling `force_https=True` in `Talisman` when behind TLS.

+Recommended next steps

+- Add CSRF protection for form endpoints (Flask-WTF or other CSRF middleware).
+- Consider using Redis keyspace notifications or an atomic counter if you need an exact active-note count (current implementation uses a capped SCAN for a lightweight estimate).

 ---